scikit-learn/enhancement_proposals/slep011/proposal.rst

   choice of stratification, etc. This is useful to implement e.g. boostrapping.
 This is currently supported by calling `split` multiple times on the same `cv` instance, if `cv.random_state` is an instance, or None.
+  This can also be achieved by just creating multiple splitter instances with different `random_state` values (which could be integers).

 .. note::
-    C and E are very related: C is supported via creating strict clones (E).
+    C and E are very related: in `cross_val_score`, C is supported by creating strict clones (E).
 Similarly, D is supported by creating statistical clones (F).

-    In legacy, C and D are mutually exclusive: a given estimator can only do C and not D, or only D and not C. Also, a given estimator can only produce strict clones or only statistical clones, but not both.
+    In the legacy design, C and D are mutually exclusive: a given estimator can only do C and not D, or only D and not C. Also, a given estimator can only produce strict clones or only statistical clones, but not both.
 In the proposed design, all estimators will support both C and D. Similarly, strict and statistical clones can be obtained from any estimator.

 Proposed Solution